12 Best Waterfalls in Maryland, From Local Favorites to Hidden Gems

 4. Tolliver Falls, Oakland

-Location: Swallow Falls State Park, Oakland, Maryland.
+- Location: Swallow Falls State Park, Oakland, Maryland

-Popularity: Hidden Gem.
+- Popularity: Hidden Gem

-Need To Know: Open year-round.
+- Need to Know: Open year-round.
 There is a fee to enter the park.

 5. Kilgore Falls, Pylesville

-Location: Rocks State Park, Pylesville, Maryland.
+- Location: Rocks State Park, Pylesville, Maryland

-Need To Know: Open year-round.
+- Need to Know: Open year-round.
 Weekend and holiday reservations are required to enter the park during the summer season.

-at Rock Creek Park/Falling Branch Falls in Harford County.
+For a unique waterfall adventure, you will want to visit Kilgore Falls at Rock Creek Park/Falling Branch Falls in Harford County.
 You can actually stand under the 17-foot fall and take a dip in the natural swimming hole into which it feeds.
 Kilgore is the second-highest free-falling waterfall in the state.
 A 1.2-mile hike along the Falling Branch Trail will take you to the fall.
-Please note, there is no lifeguard on duty and swimming is at your own risk.
+Please note that there is no lifeguard on duty, and swimming is at your own risk.

 6. Gilpin's Falls, North East

-Location: North East, Maryland.
+- Location: North East, Maryland

-Popularity: Hidden gem.
+- Popularity: Hidden Gem

-Need To Know: Open year-round.
-The hike can be challenging and the trail is not well-marked.
+- Need to Know: Open year-round.
+The hike can be challenging, and the trail is not well-marked.

 Gilpin Falls is another lesser-known Maryland waterfall.
-It is located in Northeast Maryland near Cecil College.
-It can be accessed by taking a short trail.
+It's located in North East Maryland near Cecil College, and is accessible via a short trail just under two miles.
 The beautiful area is also home to Gilpin's Falls Covered Bridge, a historic covered bridge that dates back to 1860.
-You can also start your hike here if you wish.
-Please use caution and refer to the map on AllTrails+
+Start your hike there, or refer to the trailhead maps for other trailhead areas.
+(Just note: Many sections of the trail are not well-marked.)
+Due to overgrowth, boulders, and potentially slippery conditions, the trail is also not highly recommended for children.

 7. Rock Run Waterfall, Havre De Grace

-Location: Susquehanna State Park, Havre de Grace, Maryland.
+- Location: Susquehanna State Park, Havre de Grace, Maryland

-" target="_blank">Susquehanna State Park in Harford County.
+You can view a pretty waterfall when you visit Susquehanna State Park in Harford County, Maryland.
 The Rock Run and Land of Promise Trail Loop is a short but scenic hike that offers great views of the falls.
 While you are visiting the park, be sure to check out the historic Rock Run Grist Mill.
+This waterfall cascades over an old stone wall that makes for some truly enchanting scenery.

-Accessible Waterfalls In Maryland (Little Or No Hiking Required)
+Accessible Waterfalls in Maryland (Little or No Hiking Required)

 8. Daniels Dam, Ellicott City

-Location: Patapsco Valley State Park, Ellicott City, Maryland.
+- Location: Patapsco Valley State Park, Ellicott City, Maryland

 9. Cascade Falls, Halethorpe

-Location: Patapsco Valley State Park, Halethorpe, Maryland.
+- Location: Patapsco Valley State Park, Halethorpe, Maryland

 Best Waterfalls Near Baltimore